Cool Gray Color

 Behavioral Trigger

 Emotional Resonance: Cool Gray activates specific neural pathways associated with its neutral color temperature.
 In designed environments, this translates to measurable changes in user behavior — consistent performance metrics across diverse user demographics.
-Strategic placement of Cool Gray in UI elements can guide attention and shape the emotional arc of a user session.
+When used intentionally in interfaces, this color can effectively direct visual hierarchy and establish brand tone.

 Global Significance